TomMago/hep-VQAE/README.md

 # Quantum Autoencoders for HEP Analysis at the LHC

-The code for the [QAE project](https://summerofcode.withgoogle.com/programs/2022/projects/ePnjKlJs).
+The code for the [QAE GSoC project](https://summerofcode.withgoogle.com/programs/2022/projects/ePnjKlJs).
 The original repo can be found [here](https://github.com/TomMago/hep-VQAE).
-In addition, more details can be found in my [post about the project](https://www.tommago.com).
+In addition, more details can be found in my [post about the project](https://www.tommago.com/posts/gsoc/).
+Big thank you to Sergei Gleyzer for the supervision and support.

 ## Contents